Sweng-Group-4/sweng-group-4/README.md

 The 41k Dataset which is in use (in the AWS hosted EC2, the public website link above) is available to download at [2017 test images (41k)](https://cocodataset.org/#download), bear in mind it is over 60GBs just to download it, and you will need to embed all the images.

+## Project Features

+### Search Images

+Using the side nav bar, you can head to the search page.
+From here, you can search our temporary database of animals.
+For good queries, we suggest:

+1. "angry animal"
+2. "water animal"
+3. "a photo of a cat"

+### Upload Images

+Using the side nav bar, you can head to the upload page.
+Select a photo from your local device, add a user author tag, and then press upload.
+You can then search for your uploaded photo using the search page.

+### Translation

+Any user input in the search bar is automatically translated to English.
+Try the following queries:

+1. "die Katze" (German: the cat)
+2. "une photo d'un dauphin" (French: a photo of a dolphin)

 ## How to run:

 Firstly, clone the repository to your device.